 Center Shaft

-you just feel like your going to make more putts, the look definitely instills confidence.
-For me I've always loved the look of a dark finish on putters and I think SeeMore has a real winner with this finish.
-It has so far held up well after some early season rounds and some less then predictable Canadian weather.
+The look of the FGP blade putter in a black satin finish is beautiful.
+I loved how it framed the ball.
+When you align the putter using the RifleScope Technology, you feel like you will make more putts; the look instills confidence.
+I've always loved the look of a dark finish on putters, and I think SeeMore is a real winner with this finish.
+It has so far held up well after some early season rounds and less-than-predictable Canadian weather.

-The milled head of the putter is soft when you strike it in the center of the blade probably due to the Cast 303 Stainless Steel that has had 4 milling processes applied to it.
+The milled head of the putter is soft when you strike it in the center of the blade, probably due to the Cast 303 Stainless Steel that has had 4 milling processes applied to it.
+A well-struck ball gives immediate feedback that you've hit a good putt.
+I just had a real problem with distance control, mainly with longer putts (see below)

 Performance